tpg/is-presentable/README.md

 }
 ```

-If you're using something like Vue, and casting the array as a JSON object (Laravel should do that for you), then you could get to the same `created_at` presenter like this:
+If you're using a front-end framework like Vue, and the array gets cast as a JSON object, then you could get to the same formatted `created_at` property like this:

 ```
 {{ user.presentable.created_at }}
 ```

 ### Using `presentable` methods
-If you don't to create classes or you're adding just one presenter to a model that will not be used elsewhere, you can create simple "accessor" methods directly on the model class by prefixing them with the word `presentable`.
+If you don't want/need to create presentable classes, or you're adding just one presenter to a model that will not be used elsewhere, you can create simple "accessor" methods directly on the model class by prefixing them with the word `presentable`.
 As an example, a `User` might need a `username` that is calculated on the fly.
 We can write a "presentable" method like this:

 ```php
 public function presentableUsername(): ?string